Monkton Circular Walk (Pembroke and Pembroke Dock)

 - On your right is the imposing structure of the Defensible Barracks, perhaps the finest of a number of defences constructed along the Haven during Napoleonic times when a French Invasion was feared.
 (A similar fort can be viewed on the Hubberston Circular Walk).

 - Walk past the fort and through a modern housing estate until you come onto Treowen Road once more.
 Turn left and then right immediately alongside a chapel onto High Street.
-Follow this road as it leaves Pembroke Dock along a ridge.
-Open country is soon reached from where there are views northwards towards the Preseli Hills.
+Follow this road on the left-hand side.
+After the Red Rose Inn continue along a housing service road which leads onto a cycle path leaving Pembroke Dock along a ridge with views northwards towards the Preseli Hills.

 - The former home of the Meyrick family which owned large areas of land locally is now a nursing home but retains its imposing façade and outlook south towards Pembroke Castle.